Since the launch of Instagram Stories in 2016, the format has taken off among advertisers.

-- Planning – Boomerang moments don’t have to happen spontaneously…just look like it.
-So plan your composition, angles, actions and lighting carefully.
+- Planning: Boomerang moments don’t have to happen spontaneously — they just have to look like it.
+So plan your composition, angles, actions, and lighting carefully.
 Record a few takes, then use the best one for your ad.

-- Steadiness – Successful Boomerangs require a stationary filming position, so use a steady hand (or better yet a tripod or stable surface) so that moving objects stay in focus.
+- Steadiness: Successful Boomerangs require a stationary filming position, so use a steady hand (or, better yet, a tripod or a stable surface) so that moving objects stay in focus.

-- Speed – Since Boomerang functions on the idea of filming an object forward, then repeat the action backward, be aware of speed when filming.
+- Speed: Because Boomerang functions on the idea of filming an object moving forward and then repeats the action moving backward, be aware of speed when filming.
 Slow movements will not be as attractive when shown backward, while those that are too fast will appear frantic.

 5. Noom — Use the Element of Surprise

-Catch your viewers off-guard with an initial Story frame that is unexpected or out of place
+Catch your viewers off guard with an initial Stories frame that is unexpected or out of place.

-In one of their best Instagram Stories ad, the healthy lifestyle brand Noom does it with a woman about to crush a dozen eggs with a hammer:
+The healthy-lifestyle brand Noom uses this surprise-and-delight strategy with unconventional Instagram Stories featuring a woman about to crush a dozen eggs with a hammer:

 Instagram Stories Examples Bonus #5